dylanpieper/chatalot/README.md

 )
 ```

 If a request fails, the system will:

 1. Wait for the `initial_delay`
-2. Retry the request
+2. Retry the request 3
 3. If it fails again, wait for (delay × `backoff_factor`)
 4. Continue until success or `max_retries` is reached

-⚠️ The retry is not smart and will retry for any error including an invalid API key.
+**Warning**: The retry is not smart and will retry for any error including an invalid API key.

 ### Sound Notifications